 Stress incontinence symptoms, causes, and treatments in Chicago

-Stress urinary incontinence refers to unintentional urine loss with a physical activity or movement such as sneezing, running, coughing, or lifting heavy weights creates pressure (stress) on the bladder.
-Dr. Sanjay Gandhi will educate the patient during the initial consultation about stress incontinence symptoms, causes and treatments in Chicago.
+Stress urinary incontinence refers to unintentional urine loss with physical activity or movement such as sneezing, running, coughing, or lifting heavy weights creates pressure (stress) on the bladder.
+Dr. Sanjay Gandhi will educate the patient during the initial consultation about stress incontinence symptoms, causes, and treatments in Chicago.

 Stress incontinence is unrelated to psychological stress.
 It is also not the same as urge incontinence.
 In urge incontinence, unintentional urine loss happens due to the contraction of bladder muscles, typically related to a sense of urgency.
 Stress incontinence occurs much more in women than it does in men.

 Stress incontinence may make a person feel embarrassed, prefer isolation, or limit their social and professional life, specifically leisure and exercise-related activities.
 The correct treatment can help manage stress incontinence as well enhance the overall quality of life.

 If a person suffers from stress incontinence, they may have urine leakage when:

 One may not experience leakage or stress incontinence each time you undertake these activities.
 However, any action that increases pressure can make you more susceptible to loss of urine, especially when the bladder is full.
 Consult your doctor if such symptoms adversely impact your daily routines such as hobbies and social and professional life.